Ten Principles of St. Raphael School

-The essence of our philosophy of "poetic education" lies in a relentless pursuit of wholeness over fragmentation in education.
+The essence of our philosophy of education lies in our dedication to the pursuit of wholeness in every aspect of education.
 This can be understood according to at least ten basic principles:

-- Emphasize synthetic knowledge (narration, observation, and ideas) over scientific analysis and dissection.
+- Emphasize synthetic knowledge (narration, observation, and ideas) before scientific analysis and dissection.

 - Educate for a whole life by making virtue and wisdom the primary goals of the curriculum.

 - Treat the school as a "faculty of friends" rather than a collection of highly trained specialists.

 - Teach a comprehensive vision of the language arts as manifest in the Trivium.

 - Situate the leisure time of study within a larger vision of the good life—work, wonder, wisdom, and worship.

 - Harmonize the rhythms of schooling with the life of the Church and the family.